 Cost: Free admission for pumpkin picking; pumpkins are priced by size

 1500 East Jericho Tpke.

 Take in the scenic views while you pick your perfect pumpkin at the three generation family farm, Ochs Orchard.
 Just over an hour drive from NYC, the Orchard offers cider, doughnuts, homemade ice cream, and even has a small petting zoo for you and the family to explore.
+(Meet miniature goats, Eeyore the miniature donkey, and Misty the Sicilian donkey.)
 Make sure to hit their Farm Market on the way out to stock up on fresh produce and call in advance for pick-your-own availability

 Hours: Daily 9 a.m.- 5 p.m.

 Cost: No admission fee

 At Soons Orchard, take a wagon ride up to the pumpkin patch for the full pumpkin picking experience.
 (There’s a fee to hop the wagon for those 10 years old and up, and pumpkins are priced individually.
 Note: it’s cash only for u-pick, and if it rains, the wagons don’t go out.)
 This orchard has been operating since 1910, and is home to more than 50 varieties of apples and 20 of peaches and nectarines.
 After you hit the pumpkin patch, take an adult break and check out their tasting room featuring top-rated New York State wine, beer and hard cider.

 New Hampton, NY